GitXpresso/Browsers-NoVNC/README.md

 <details><summary>Tasks</summary>

 `Brave does not work but it does work in a linuxserver openbox kasmvnc session`

-- [ ] edit [docker baseimage kasmvnc](https://github.com/linuxserver/docker-baseimage-kasmvnc) for the other browsers
-- [ ] merge [LinuxApps-NoVNC](https://github.com/gitxpresso/LinuxApps-NoVNC) with this projectc
+- [ ] add link to video pn how to have waterfox noVNC automatically start on boo
 - [ ] use winehq to install browsers that dont work
 - [ ] use winehq to have opera gx in a browser
 - [ ] Contact "thelamer" to see if he he can make a linuxserver kasmvnc docker container for the following browsers